Suppression of spinodal instability by disorder in an athermal system: Phase ordering time

 \section{Phase ordering time}

-In Fig 2 [Main Text], we have plotted the insulator fraction or order parameter ($\phi$) as a function of time and temperature.
+In Fig. \ref{quench_wait}, we have plotted the insulator fraction or order parameter ($\phi$) as a function of time and temperature.
 The quench-and-hold measurements' temperature starts from a perfectly insulating state (or metallic state).
-The sample is heated up (or cool down) rapidly to a specific set temperature, then waits to equilibrate the system.
+The sample is heated up (or cool down) rapidly to a specific set temperature, then allowed to equilibrate.
 Simultaneously, the sample's resistance was recorded and converted to the insulator fraction (order parameter $\phi$) using a percolation model based on McLachlan's general effective medium theory \cite{Insulator_frac}.
 The model reads